Towns & Places:

-In 1833 the Kickapoo Indians entered into a treaty with the federal government and the Kickapoo Reserve was established most of the county, with the exception of the southwest corner which was a part of the Delaware Reserve, established by a treaty in 1831.
+In 1833 the Kickapoo Indians entered into a treaty with the federal government, and the Kickapoo Reserve was established in most of the county, except for the southwest corner, which was a part of the Delaware Reserve, established by a treaty in 1831.

 In July 1854, the town of Atchison was founded by pro-slavery settlers and named for David R. Atchison, who was then President of the Senate and acting Vice-President of the United States.
 He was also an ardent advocate of the repeal of the Missouri Compromise, a champion of Popular Sovereignty and the Kansas-Nebraska Bill, and a resident of Missouri.
-As he looked across the broad Missouri River he saw all kinds of opportunities, including rich farmland, commercial opportunities on the Missouri River, and a broad domain that could have a positive influence of his political party.
+As he looked across the broad Missouri River, he saw all kinds of opportunities, including rich farmland, commercial opportunities on the Missouri River, and a broad domain that could positively influence his political party.

 The outfitting points for the immense traffic on the California, Oregon, Mormon, and Santa Fe Trails, previous to 1854, were at Independence, Weston, and Westport, Missouri.
-Senator Atchison saw a great opportunity for a new town in Kansas to become a new jumping-off point for the many pioneers heading westward.
+Senator Atchison saw an excellent opportunity for a new town in Kansas to become a new jumping-off point for the many pioneers heading westward.

-Soon, the town of Atchison was founded by several men, including Dr. John H. Stringfellow, Ira Norris, Leonidas Oldham, James B. Martin, and Neal Owens, who, with the exception of Dr. Stringfellow, had all taken claims in Walnut Creek Valley, four miles west of the present City of Atchison.
+Soon, the town of Atchison was founded by several men, including Dr. John H. Stringfellow, Ira Norris, Leonidas Oldham, James B. Martin, and Neal Owens.
+All of them, except for Dr. Stringfellow, had all taken claims in Walnut Creek Valley, four miles west of the present City of Atchison.

-When the county was created by an act of the first territorial legislature in 1855, county commissioners were appointed and Atchison was made the new temporary county seat.
-Within no time, townships were soon surveyed and other county officials appointed.
+When the county was created by an act of the first territorial legislature in 1855, county commissioners were appointed, and Atchison was made the new temporary county seat.
+Townships were soon surveyed, and other county officials were appointed within no time.
 The Atchison Town Company donated a block for the site of a county courthouse.

-Though thousands of people passed through Atchison County along the well-known trails, there were few settlers in the county who weren’t from Missouri.
-In fact, these pro-slavery advocates so predominated, that the people who supported Free-State principles did not dare let it be known.
+Though thousands of people passed through Atchison County along the well-known trails, few settlers in the county weren’t from Missouri.
+These pro-slavery advocates so predominated that the people who supported Free-State principles did not dare let it be known.
 The first open trouble between a Free-State man and the pro-slavery men in Atchison County occurred in 1855, when J.W.B.
-Kelley, a free-soiler in politics, made offensive remarks about slavery, and particularly about a female slave who was supposed to have committed suicide.
+Kelley, a free-soiler in politics, made offensive remarks about slavery, particularly about a female slave who was supposed to have committed suicide.

 Her owner, in consequence, attacked Kelley.
-A large number of the citizens of the town adopted resolutions ordering Kelley, under penalty of further punishment, to leave the town.
-They also ordered all emissaries of the abolition societies to leave or their reward would be “the hemp.”
-It was resolved to “purge” the county of all Free-State people and all persons who refused to sign the resolutions were to be regarded and treated as abolitionists.
+Many of the citizens of the town adopted resolutions ordering Kelley, under penalty of further punishment, to leave the town.
+They also ordered all emissaries of the abolition societies to leave, or their reward would be “the hemp.”
+It was resolved to “purge” the county of all Free-State people, and all persons who refused to sign the resolutions were to be regarded and treated as abolitionists.

 The bold attitude of the Free-State settlers of Lawrence further increased the fire of political feeling among the pro-slavery men of Atchison.
 In the Wakarusa War, part of the Bleeding Kansas violence, which occurred in November and December 1855, an Atchison company took a prominent part in the siege.
 The following year, other companies fought in the Battle of Hickory Point in September 1856.

-The pro-slavery leaders of Atchison, who dominated the politics of the county, had so terrorized the other settlers that up to the summer of 1857 the Free-State men in the county had formed no organization.
-Meetings had been held outside of Atchison; however, during the summer a society was formed at Monrovia, which had been established the previous year in Atchison County.
-At about the same time, the Atchison Town Company disposed of a large part of its property interests to the New England Aid Company, and the Squatter Sovereign, the first newspaper in the county and a strong pro-slavery newspaper, was turned over to Samuel Pomeroy, who, with F. G. Adams and Robert McBratney, turned it into the Champion, a Free-State newspaper.
+The pro-slavery leaders of Atchison, who dominated the county’s politics, had so terrorized the other settlers that up to the summer of 1857, the Free-State men in the county had formed no organization.
+Meetings had been held outside of Atchison; however, a society was formed at Monrovia during the summer, which had been established the previous year in Atchison County.
+At about the same time, the Atchison Town Company disposed of a large part of its property interests to the New England Aid Company.
+The Squatter Sovereign, the first newspaper in the county and a strong pro-slavery newspaper, was turned over to Samuel Pomeroy.
+With F. G. Adams and Robert McBratney, he turned it into the Champion, a Free-State newspaper.

 As the town company had made such a compromise in politics for the sake of business, F.G.
-Adams thought that the Free-State men could go still further, and advertised that General James H. Lane would speak in Atchison in October 1857.
-A number of reliable Free-State men came up from Leavenworth to see fair play, as the opposition had declared that Lane should not speak.
-On the morning of October 19th, Adams was assaulted and feeling ran so high with both parties parading the streets armed, that it was decided to postpone the meeting.
-Lane was turned back before entering the city and thus further trouble was avoided.
+Adams thought that the Free-State men could go still further and advertised that General James H. Lane would speak in Atchison in October 1857.
+Several reliable Free-State men came up from Leavenworth to see fair play, as the opposition had declared that Lane should not speak.
+On the morning of October 19th, Adams was assaulted, and feeling ran so high with both parties parading the streets armed that it was decided to postpone the meeting.
+Lane was turned back before entering the city, thus avoiding further trouble.

-During that same year, there was some question as to the permanent location of the county seat, and this was not settled until the election held in October 1858, when Atchison received the majority of votes and became the permanent county seat.
+There was some question about the permanent location of the county seat.
+This was not settled until the election held in October 1858, when Atchison received the majority of votes and became the permanent county seat.
 The county courthouse and jail were completed in 1859.

 After the Civil War, the county continued to grow and prosper.
-But, this was not the case for everyone and the county created a “Poor Farm” in 1869.
-The boom years for Atchison County began in the early 1870s, as a number of major industries were developed including becoming one of the state’s first major banking centers.
+But, this was not the case for everyone, and the county created a “Poor Farm” in 1869.
+The boom years for Atchison County began in the early 1870s, as several major industries were developed, including becoming one of the state’s first major banking centers.
 John Seaton’s foundry was moved to Atchison in 1872, occupying an entire block.
-It was the largest manufacturer west of St. Louis, Missouri and would eventually employ some 2,000 men.
+It was the largest manufacturer west of St. Louis, Missouri, and would eventually employ about 2,000 men.
 During this decade, only two cities in Kansas – Leavenworth and Topeka – were more important than Atchison as a manufacturer.

-By the 1880s, the county was bustling with railroads, riverboat traffic, and its towns were filled with busy stores and comfortable homes.
+By the 1880s, the county was bustling with railroads and riverboat traffic, and its towns were filled with busy stores and comfortable homes.
 When the old courthouse began to be too crowded with the increasing business.
 A new one was erected in the winter of 1896-97.